Bar3b0n3s/WoW335aTransportsGuide/Guide.md

 ### 4.7 Second example: a custom elevator

-Much shorter, because an elevator is one `gameobject` row plus animation frames.
+Much shorter, because an elevator is a template plus its addon row, one `gameobject` row, and animation frames.

 ```sql
 SET @EENTRY := 900200;